“I think we will know when bitcoin has reached prime time when it is transferring more value each day than Western Union or Money Gram…”

 And what do large remittance providers spend on correspondent banking?
 As we describe in this SaveOnSend article, it costs them 0.01-0.1% of revenues and is managed by a global team of 2-5 people.
-Compare that with compliance activities which involve 5-10% of the total company staff among established providers.
+Compare that with their compliance activities which involve 5-10% of the total company staff.

 Bitcoin money transfer will destroy Western Union

 Obsession with crushing Western Union seems to be a huge distraction for many remittance startups, Bitcoin or not.
 One thing is to have a crazy audacious goal, another is to keep talking about it as if such goal could be a reality in the next several years.
-To put things into perspective, 9 years since it got its act together, Xoom and Transfast are still 1/10th of Western Union’s transfer volume, and after 5 years, Remitly is 1/10th of Xoom’s.
-Remittances’ latest darling, TransferWise, is growing very fast but it is still far behind Western Union:
+To put things into perspective, 9 years since it got its act together, Xoom and Transfast are around 1/10th of Western Union’s transfer volume, and after 6 years, Remitly is 1/4th of Xoom’s.
+Remittances’ latest darling, TransferWise, is growing very fast, but it is still far behind Western Union:

 Since Rebit, Bloom, and OKLink have a vested interest, their extraordinary claims must be independently verified.
-For example, even such relatively small volume seems very unlikely as the central bank of Philippines estimates volume of remittance transactions involving ALL inbound corridors and all virtual currencies around $2 million per month.
+For example, even such relatively small volume seems unlikely as the central bank of Philippines estimates volume of remittance transactions involving ALL inbound corridors and all virtual currencies to be around $2 million per month.
 We asked all these startups to send us data for validation in April 2017 and still waiting…

 Understanding why this corridor and these startups have been so much more successful than anyone else globally is a crucial next step in Bitcoin’s evolution for remittances.
 Instead, we keep seeing another clever way to misinform a general public about the world leader in remittances that transfers 1,000-10,000 more funds than the largest Bitcoin-enabled startup:

 And that maybe the biggest “blind spot” of Bitcoin-based or remittance startups in general.
 They have an image, wishful thinking, of Western Union as a cash-only business which missed telephony and kept hanging onto telegraph.
 The reality is quite different.
-Western Union would exploit Bitcoin-blockchain rails as soon as they become a viable alternative, but keep in mind that profits and costs are in the first and last mile not in the rails (read this SaveOnSend article for more details).
-And Western Union’ transfer volumes and stock price, are stagnating but don’t point to signs of imminent demise:
+Western Union would exploit Bitcoin-blockchain rails as soon as they become a viable alternative.
+Remember, profits and costs are in the first and last mile not in the rails (read this SaveOnSend article for more details).
+And Western Union’ transfer volumes and stock price are stagnating but don’t point to signs of imminent demise.